Ryanlijinke/unisvg.github.io/README.md

 python utils/transfer_to_llava.py
 python utils/transfer_to_llama_factory.py
 ```

+As an example, we ultized [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory) frame to do the finetuning.
+We saved one repo [here]() for your easy use .

-Then add the modified LLaMA-Factory UniSVG json into "/data", and modify the "/data/dataset_info.json" by adding:
+Then add the modified LLaMA-Factory UniSVG json into ["/data"](), and modify the "/data/dataset_info.json" by adding (our provided repo already includes this):
 ```json
   "unisvg": {
     "file_name": "llama_UniSVG_train.json",